nens/threedi-docs/source/f_problem_solving.rst

 - The waterdepth interpolation in the livesite may show unexpected behaviour; it shows triangular patterns.
 These deviations are only visual, so the results are still correctly.
 This will be fixed in the near future.

+- The following checks don’t work in case there is no index in the spatialite:

+   * It doesn’t check for stand alone connection nodes
+   * It doesn’t check for connection nodes that are too close or on top of each other

 Modeller Interface